maelys-mcardle/snowflake/README.md

 ## Writing Snowflake Code

 Snowflake code looks a bit like machine code.
-There are instructions, devices, banks and labels and these are all written using digits.
+Most of it is written using digits, reflecting the limited input devices its intended to support for programming it.
 Here's one program written in Snowflake which gives a random number between 1 and 6:

 ```
 ;; Output title.